hydephp/develop/docs/digging-deeper/advanced-customization.md

 ### Registering the hooks

-An autoloading feature is planned, but for now, you will need to register the hooks somewhere.
+There are a few ways to register these hooks so Hyde can find them.
 There is a convenient place to do this, which is in the main configuration file, `config/hyde.php`.

 ```php
 // filepath config/hyde.php